-Knowing what kind of rate you’ll be charged means you’ll be able to budget your repayments with peace of mind.
+Knowing what kind of rate you’ll be charged means you can budget your repayments with some peace of mind.

 Will getting an exact APR quote impact my credit history?

-In order to show you an exact APR car finance quote, we’ll need to look at your credit history.
-This will be a ‘soft search’, so it won’t affect your credit rating at all.
-This means you can browse quotes on Confused.com without it affecting your ability to get credit in future.
+In order to show you an exact APR car finance quote rather than a representative APR, we need to take a look at your credit history.
+But this is a ‘soft search’, so it doesn't affect your credit rating at all.
+This means you can browse quotes with us without it affecting your ability to get credit in future.

-This will only become a ‘hard footprinted search’ if you decide to go through with a loan or finance agreement.
+This only becomes a ‘hard credit search’ if you decide to apply for a loan or finance agreement.

 The APR you get on any finance agreement depends on your credit score.